homebots/cloudy/README.md

 # Cloudy

-Cloudy is **a tiny REST API to deploy micro services** from GitHub repositories.
-It has **no dependencies**.
+Cloudy is **a tiny REST API to deploy services** from GitHub repositories using Docker.
+It has **no runtime dependencies**.

-It works by receiving GitHub WebHook calls, cloning the source code and running it inside a Docker container.
+Cloudy works by receiving GitHub WebHook calls, cloning the source code, building it and running inside a Docker container.

 > SEE ALSO:
 >